Updated 20180823

 Previous 20Watt Amplifier Issue B (2009)

-circuit diagram here.
+My previous project was an amplifier with integrated filters, circuit diagram here.
 Design of HF amplifiers using Mitsubishi RD16HHF1 MOSFETs is old news now.
 The ones I built in early 2009 are still working reliably.
 This was the last “issue.B” unit, all of which are now sold !